Brayheart/Ya-Know-What/README.md

 ## Ya Know What?! ##
   > Ya Know What?!
-(YKW) is a response generator.
+(YKW) is a response generator with a hidden feature for stress release.

 ## YKW APIs ##
-  > YKW utilizes FOAAS, LAAS, and Twilio.
+  > YKW utilizes FOAAS and LAAS.

 ## Problem ##
   > When confronted with an unsavory situation, how will you respond?
 YKW seeks to alleviate this situation and assist the less than witty.

 ## Solution ##
   > By the user's choice, YKW will generate either hateful or loving responses.

 ## How to Get Started ##
   > Steps to get started: